Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Preliminaries

 \subsection{The BFT-CUP Model}

 The \emph{Byzantine Fault-Tolerant Consensus with Unknown Participants} (BFT-CUP) model~\cite{alchieri_2016} solves consensus while tolerating Byzantine faults in partially synchronous systems.
 The BFT-CUP model operates under the same system model as this paper, except it does not rely on digital signatures.
-It assumes every process is provided with the fault threshold~$f$ as input, providing an upper bound on the size of the faulty set $F$, i.e., $|F| \leq f$.
+It also assumes every process is provided with the fault threshold~$f$ as input (i.e.,~$|\Pi_F| \leq f$).

-In this model, each process initially obtains partial knowledge about the others using a distributed oracle called \emph{participant detector} (PD).
-In further detail, let $\mathit{PD}_i$ represent the local participant detector for process $i$, wherein $\mathit{PD}_i$ returns a set $\Pi_{i} \subseteq \Pi$ comprising the processes that $i$ can initially contact.
-Note that $\Pi_i$ might expand over time, but $\mathit{PD}_i$ is constant.
-We assume that $\mathit{PD}_i$ might return $\Pi$ if $i$ is Byzantine as by assumption, a Byzantine process may know~$\Pi$.
-The information provided by the participant detectors of all processes collectively forms a directed graph known as the \emph{knowledge connectivity graph}~\cite{cavin_2004}.
-A directed graph $G_{\mathit{di}} = (V_{\mathit{di}}, E_{\mathit{di}})$ is a knowledge connectivity graph if $V_{\mathit{di}}$ represents the set of processes $\Pi$, and an edge $(i, j) \in E_{\mathit{di}}$ exists if and only if process~$i$ knows process~$j$, i.e., $j \in \mathit{PD}_i$.
-For instance, the graphs illustrated in Fig.~\ref{fig:osr:examples} exemplify knowledge connectivity graphs wherein $\mathit{PD}_1 = \{2,3,4\}$.
+In this model, each process initially obtains partial knowledge about the others using a local oracle called \emph{participant detector} (PD).
+In further detail, let $\mathit{PD}_i$ represent the participant detector for process $i$, wherein $\mathit{PD}_i$ returns a set $\Pi_{i} \subseteq \Pi$ comprising the processes that $i$ can initially contact.
+We assume that $\Pi_i$ can expand over time, but $\mathit{PD}_i$ always returns the same set.
+Further, we assume that $\mathit{PD}_i$ might return~$\Pi$ if $i$ is Byzantine as by assumption, a Byzantine process may know~$\Pi$.

+The information provided by the participant detectors of all processes collectively forms a directed graph known as \emph{knowledge connectivity graph}~\cite{cavin_2004}.
+Specifically, a directed graph $G_{\mathit{di}} = (V_{\mathit{di}}, E_{\mathit{di}})$ is a knowledge connectivity graph if~$V_{\mathit{di}}$ represents the set of processes $\Pi$, and an edge $(i, j) \in E_{\mathit{di}}$ exists if and only if process~$i$ initially knows process~$j$, i.e., $j \in \mathit{PD}_i$.
+For instance, the graphs illustrated in Fig.~\ref{fig:osrExamples} exemplify knowledge connectivity graphs wherein $\mathit{PD}_1 = \{2,3,4\}$.
+Since the PD of each process always returns the same set, the knowledge connectivity graph formed by PDs of processes is a \emph{static} graph.